Table of contents

 Write a great house sitting profile

-If you are using a website one of the first things you will do is write a profile.
-It is the first thing a host will see if they are searching a site to find a sitter.
-It’s also the first thing they’ll look at after receiving your application to sit.
+If you are using a website one of your first tasks will be writing your profile.
+It is your introduction to any host searching a site to find a sitter.
+It’s what they’ll look at first after receiving your application to sit.
 Take a look at our guide to writing your house sitting profile.

 Your profile should include: